 On the basis that everything we put on our skin is absorbed directly into our bloodstream and carried to our organs, we could think more carefully about the products we use every day.
 If you wash with a supermarket shower gel, shampoo and conditioner and then apply body lotion, moisturiser, perfume, antiperspirant and make-up … first of all you’re probably blocking your skin from being an elimination route for toxins and, secondly, all (or most of) those chemicals are going straight into your bloodstream.
 There are a lot of conflicting reports about the effects of the chemicals in personal care products – from harmless to cancer-causing (read this balanced article for more information).
 I take the view that if my grandparents didn’t use it, then I probably should question it because we don’t actually know the long-term effects yet.
 However, sweating and body odour are not widely acceptable in the UK in 2017.
 Here are some of my ideas and product suggestions:

 - I use a blend of organic seed and nuts oils as a natural moisturiser for face and body.
-I sell this skin oil in my clinic.
+Ask me for a bottle next time you’re in.

 - For extra winter moisturising, add a tablespoon of fractionated coconut oil to a hot bath once a week.
 You could include a few drops of essential oil to make a really luxurious soak!